 - Health care exclusion

-Over half a million Syrian war refugees were living in Turkey by the end of 2013.
+Over 1.8 million Syrian war refugees were living in Turkey at the end of 2014.

-The poor living conditions and lack of access to medical care endured by many predominantly Syrian refugees in Turkey remain concerning, and this year MSF launched several humanitarian interventions to deliver assistance to those in need.
+The poor living conditions and limited access to medical care endured by many predominantly urban and unregistered refugees in Turkey remain concerning.
+This year Doctors Without Borders/Médecins Sans Frontières (MSF) launched several interventions to support Turkish Civil Society Organisations (CSOs) in delivering assistance to those in need.

-Many Syrians have settled in the southern province of Kilis, along the Syrian–Turkish border.
-The NGO Helsinki Citizens’ Assembly (HCA), in collaboration with MSF, is running a clinic in Kilis aimed at providing quality healthcare, including mental health services, to this vulnerable population.
+A number of Syrians have settled in the southern provinces of Kilis and Sanliurfa, along the Syrian–Turkish border.
+MSF is providing financial and technical support to a number of organizations, including the Helsinki Citizens’ Assembly (hCa) which is running a clinic in Kilis aimed at offering high-quality basic health care, such as mental health services, to this vulnerable population.
 The main goal of the mental health activities in Kilis is to help refugees cope and adjust to their new situation, regardless of whether they live inside or outside the camps.
-Unregistered refugees are a priority for MSF since they live outside of the camps and may not have access to services or aid distribution.

-At the end of 2012, MSF had 29 staff in Turkey.
+At the end of 2014, MSF had eight staff in Turkey.
 MSF first worked in the country in 1999.